Skip to main content

 2. Set a Minimum Passing Percentage: You can set a minimum passing percentage for your quiz.
 This is used for grading purposes, and if you are using certificates that are based on grading requirements.

-Warning: If a student has exhausted all their retakes without passing, a Quiz will still be marked Completed.
-This allows a student to complete the rest of the Course.
-However, when setting the Grading & Certificates for a Course, you can make it so a student will not receive the certificate for this course if they have failed the Quiz.
+Warning: If a learner has exhausted all their retakes without passing, a Quiz will still be marked*** Completed.* This allows a learner to complete the rest of the Course.
+However, when setting the Grading & Certificates** for a Course, you can make it so a learner will not receive the certificate for this course if they have failed the Quiz.

 Show Correct Answers

-1. Show Correct Answers in Scorecard: When a student completes their quiz, they will be shown their Scorecard.
+1. Show Correct Answers in Scorecard: When a learner completes their quiz, they will be shown their Scorecard.
 You have three options for how correct answers are displayed:

-• Always: Shows the correct answers at the end of the Quiz, no matter if the student has passed or failed.
+• Always: Shows the correct answers at the end of the Quiz, no matter if the learner has passed or failed.

 • Never: Correct answers are not shown at the end of the Quiz.

-• Not When Retake Allowed: If a student passes the Quiz, the correct answers will be displayed.
-If the student fails, the correct answers will be displayed only after they have exhausted all of their retakes.
+• Not When Retake Allowed: If a learner passes the Quiz, the correct answers will be displayed.
+If the learner fails, the correct answers will be displayed only after they have exhausted all of their retakes.

 Check this out for more information on the Scorecard.